lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

+    The *mass* and *pair_coeff* of atoms of type 1 and 2 are for water, while those of atoms type 3 to 7 are for the PEG.
+In addition, *bond_coeff 1* and *angle_coeff 1* are for water, while all the other parameters are for the PEG.

+..  container:: justify

     Let us create water molecules.
-To do so, let us define a single water molecule using a molecule *template* called *FlexibleH2O.txt*, and then randomly create 350 molecules.
+To do so, let us define what a water molecule is using a molecule *template* called *FlexibleH2O.txt*, and then randomly create 350 molecules.
     Add the following lines into *input.lammps*: